fractalliter/spring-batch-example/README.md

 The selection of the winner acts like the punchline of the selecting lucky winner.
 It executes a summation query in the database to select the users who have specific criteria, _purchase amount more than the threshold_.
 The lucky winner will be selected and mapped into a DTO.
-In the end, it will be published into a KAFKA topic for further processing.
+In the end, it will be published into a Kafka topic for further processing.

 #### 3.1 Reader

-The Reader executes a summation SQL query against user's transactions which lays within the last week and picks the ones who meet the threshold amount.
-Then It randomly orders them and applies another random OFFSET to selected users and takes one row who is the lucky winner
+The Reader executes a summation SQL query against user's transactions which lays within the last week and picks the ones who meet the threshold amount criteria.
+Then It randomly orders them and applies another random OFFSET to selected users and takes one row who is the lucky winner.

 #### 3.2 Processor